-Have you ever been playing Monopoly and wondered about selling property back to the bank when you need money?
+Have you ever been playing Monopoly and wondered about selling a property when you need money?
 Maybe you heard you could, but some people say that you can’t.

-Well, in this article we will go over everything you need to know about selling properties back to the bank when you are playing Monopoly.
+Well, in this article we will go over everything you need to know about selling properties, houses, or hotels when you are playing Monopoly.

 Since it is against the rules to sell the property back to the bank what you can do instead is sell it to other players.
-They might be willing to buy it (even at more than what you paid) to keep the person that you owe money to from getting their hands on it.
+They might be willing to buy it (even at more than what you paid) to keep the player that you owe money from getting their hands on it.